johannesfelber/beamer_control/README.md

 Beamer control will be startet automatically after sytem boot.

 ## Configuration
-The configuration stored in */opt/beamer_control/config.py*
+The configuration is stored in */opt/beamer_control/config.py*

 ### Address and universe